Swimming (sport): Competitive swimming

 Competitive swimming became popular in the 19th century.
 The goal of high level competitive swimming is to break personal or world records while beating competitors in any given event.
 Swimming in competition should create the least resistance in order to obtain maximum speed.
 However, some professional swimmers who do not hold a national or world ranking are considered the best in regard to their technical skills.
 Typically, an athlete goes through a cycle of training in which the body is overloaded with work in the beginning and middle segments of the cycle, and then the workload is decreased in the final stage as the swimmer approaches competition.

 The practice of reducing exercise in the days just before an important competition is called tapering.
 Tapering is used to give the swimmer's body some rest without stopping exercise completely.
 A final stage is often referred to as "shave and taper": the swimmer shaves off all exposed hair for the sake of reducing drag and having a sleeker and more hydrodynamic feel in the water.
 Additionally, the "shave and taper" method refers to the removal of the top layer of "dead skin", which exposes the newer and richer skin underneath.
 This also helps to "shave" off mere milliseconds on your time.

 Swimming is an event at the Summer Olympic Games, where male and female athletes compete in 16 of the recognized events each.
 Olympic events are held in a 50-meter pool, called a long course pool.

 There are forty officially recognized individual swimming events in the pool; however the International Olympic Committee only recognizes 32 of them.
-The international governing body for competitive swimming is World Aquatics, previously named the Fédération Internationale de Natation ("International Swimming Federation"), or more commonly, FINA, prior to 2023.
+The international governing body for competitive swimming is World Aquatics, which was known until 2023 as the Fédération Internationale de Natation ("International Swimming Federation"), or FINA.

 Open water

 In open water swimming, where the events are swum in a body of open water (lake or sea), there are also 5 km, 10 km and 25 km events for men and women.
 However, only the 10 km event is included in the Olympic schedule, again for both men and women.
-Open-water competitions are typically separate to other swimming competitions with the exception of the World Championships and the Olympics.
+Pool and open-water competitions are typically separate events, except at the World Championships and the Olympics.

 Swim styles

 In competitive swimming, four major styles have been established.
-These have been relatively stable over the last 30–40 years with minor improvements.
+These have been relatively stable over the last 30 to 40 years with minor improvements.
 They are: